Deligne-Lusztig duality on the stack of local systems

 Our next goal is to eliminate the two occurrencies of $\St_M$ from the Hom space above.
 This will be done by a diagram chase, together with the induction hypothesis.
 Consider the following cartesian square:

 Base-change along this diagram, together with the $(\ind_R, \oblv_R)$ adjunction, yields

-Both objects appearing in the above $\RHom$ belong to the full subcategory $\Upsilon(\QCoh(\LSM))$: this is obvious for the rightmost one; as for the leftmost one, it suffices to notice that $\xi_*^\ICoh$ sends $\QCoh((\LSP)^\wedge_{\LSM}) \to \QCoh(\LSM)$ since $\q_P$ is quasi-smooth.
+The two ind-coherent sheaves appearing on the RHS belong to the full subcategory $\Upsilon(\QCoh(\LSM))$: this is obvious for the right one; as for the left one, it suffices to notice that $\xi_*^\ICoh$ sends $\QCoh((\LSP)^\wedge_{\LSM})$ to $\QCoh(\LSM)$ since $\q_P$ is quasi-smooth.
 Hence, we can use the induction hypothesis (that is, Theorem \ref{thm:St is fully faith on cpts} for the group $M$) to obtain

 which is in turn isomorphic to

 by reasoning backwards.

 \sssec*{Step 3}